mcanoy/amq-client-ex/README.md

 * ActiveMQ

-## Running the application
+## Running the Application

-Deploy on Openshift with the base Red Hat OpenJdk 8 image
+Deploy on Openshift with the base Red Hat OpenJDK 8 image

 Configure these parameters: